 ESSR supports national societies

-Interview with Professor Klaus Wörtler, ESSR Past-President
+Interview with Professor Klaus Wörtler, ESSR Past-President, May 2018

 The ESSR Outreach Program is now very well accepted.
 What is ESSR’s offer to national societies or groups of MSK radiology with this program?